Elie-Simard/modo-yoga-strava-sync/README.md

 # Modo Yoga to Strava Sync App

-This application syncs yoga session data from Modo Yoga to Strava automatically.
+This personal tool syncs yoga session data from Modo Yoga to Strava automatically.
 When a user checks in to a class at Modo Yoga, the data is sent to Strava, logging it as a yoga activity.

+Could be developped further into a plugin of easy Modo/Strava syncing for regular users.
+For now it needs api creds.

 ## Table of Contents